PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 ### UI Requirement

 - Shows all details of insurance
+- Shows owner entity name in header.
 - Insurance with Latest Issue date is shown under `CURRENT`
 - Other policies are shown in `HISTORY`.
-- When there isn't any renewal policy HISTORY tab is not shown
+- When there isn't any renewal policy, HISTORY tab is shown in disable mode.
 - Shows links for fields: Carrier, Insurance Agent, Insured,  any contact field , any asset field.
 On click of that link opens view dialog or view page for that entity
 - When Insurance is DISPOSED, it shows DISPOSED tag in header
 - When Insurance is in DRAFT, it shows DRAFT tag in header